77Vincent/sequelize-easy-query/README.md

 ```bash
 example.com/api/users?search=some_values
 ```
-Unlike filterBy, multiple search is **NOT SUPPORTED** yet:
+Unlike filterBy, multiple searches is **NOT SUPPORTED** yet, only one search can be given at a time:
 ```bash
 example.com/api/users?search=some_values&search=some_other_values
 ```

 ### <a name="orderBy"></a>orderBy
-To order the "User" table by "age" or "updated_at" column, simply do:
+To order users by their "age" or "updated_at" value, simply do:
 ```js
 const users = await User.findAll({
   order: seq('raw query string', {